Prince William says royals ‘very much not a racist family’

 She also said that “the issues raised, particularly that of race, are concerning.”

-The queen also said that “some recollections may vary,” indicating that there are varying accounts of what has been said.
+The queen also said that “some recollections may vary” — indicating that there are differing accounts of what has been said — and that issues raised will be addressed by the family “privately.”

+Some have compared that statement, which doesn’t condemn racism outright, to the statement the palace released the week before in response to allegations that Meghan had bullied members of her staff when she was a senior royal.
+In response to those claims, Buckingham Palace announced they were launching an investigation and said that the royal household “will not tolerate bullying or harassment in the workplace.”

+The interview has rocked the royal family, which has been accused of racist remarks and not helping a pregnant woman who was having suicidal thoughts.

 Piers Morgan called Meghan ‘perfect princess material.’
 Then he targeted her with relentless attacks.